accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * [Redis](https://redis.io/) is the opensource de-factor in-memory cache used in most Internet companies.
 Compared to Memcached, it supports rich data structures.
 It adds checkpoint and per operation logging for durability.
 Data can be shared to a cluster of primary nodes, then replicated to secondary nodes.
 [Tendis](https://cloud.tencent.com/developer/article/1815554) further improves cold tiering, and optimizations.

-  * [Kangaroo cache](https://www.pdl.cmu.edu/PDL-FTP/NVM/McAllister-SOSP21.pdf) (from long thread of Facebook work on [Memcached](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/nishtala), [CacheLib](https://www.usenix.org/conference/osdi20/presentation/berg), and [RAMP-TAO cache consistency](https://www.vldb.org/pvldb/vol14/p3014-cheng.pdf)) features in in-memory cache with cold tier to flash.
+  * [Kangaroo cache](https://www.pdl.cmu.edu/PDL-FTP/NVM/McAllister-SOSP21.pdf) (from long thread of Facebook work on [Scaling Memcached](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/nishtala), [CacheLib](https://www.usenix.org/conference/osdi20/presentation/berg), and [RAMP-TAO cache consistency](https://www.vldb.org/pvldb/vol14/p3014-cheng.pdf)) features in in-memory cache with cold tier to flash.
 Big objects, small objects are separated.
 Small objects combines append-only logging and set-associative caching to achieve the optimal DRAM index size vs write amplification.
 Kangaroo also uses "partitioned index" to further reduce KLog's memory index size.

   * [BCache](https://bcache.evilpiepirate.org/BcacheGuide/) is a popular SSD block cache used in [Ceph](https://segmentfault.com/a/1190000038448569).
 Data is allocated in "extents" (like filesystem), and then organized to bigger buckets.
 Extent is the unit of compression.
 A bucket is sequentially appended to full and is the unit of GC reclaim.
 Values are indexed by B+-tree (unlike KLog in Kangaroo using hashtables).
 The B+-tree uses large 256KB nodes.
 Node internal is modified by appending log structured.
 B+-tree structural change is done by COW and may recursively rewrite every node up to the root.
 Journaling is not a necessity because of COW, but used as an optimization to batch and sequentialize small updates.